propeller logo

 channel_id = "8c6e1e6c-fc89-43b4-b00b-884a690c7419"

-3. Mount config.toml into the Docker services
+3. Copy config.toml into the docker/ directory

 cp config.toml docker/config.toml